5 Ways to Repair Your Marriage After a Major Conflict

 Rebuilding Requires Intentional Effort

 Healing after conflict doesn’t happen by accident.
 Intentional strategies can help repair the emotional and relational damage caused by disagreements.
+Therapists often use emotionally focused couples therapy or Gottman Method techniques to support couples in their healing journey.

 1. Commit to Healthy Communication